betaflight/betaflight/docs/Serial.md

 Cleanflight can enter a special passthrough mode whereby it passes serial data through to a device connected to a UART/SoftSerial port.
 This is useful to change the configuration of a Cleanflight peripheral such as an OSD, bluetooth dongle, serial RX etc.

-To initiate passthrough mode, use the CLI command `serialpassthrough` This command takes three arguments.
+To initiate passthrough mode, use the CLI command `serialpassthrough` This command takes four arguments.

     serialpassthrough <id> [baud] [mode] [DTR PINIO]